Sean-Bradley/Design-Patterns-In-Python/singleton/README.md

 ## Summary

-* To be a Singleton, there must only be one instance of the Singleton, no matter how many times, or in which class it was instantiated.
+* To be a Singleton, there must only be one copy of the Singleton, no matter how many times, or in which class it was instantiated.
 * You want the attributes or methods to be globally accessible across your application, so that other classes may be able to use the Singleton.
-* You can extend classes with a Singleton method, as I did with the leaderboard, but it still points to the same Singleton memory location regardless.
+* You can use Singletons in other classes, as I did with the leaderboard, and they will all use the same Singleton regardless.
 * You want controlled access to a sole instance.
 * For a class to act as a singleton, it should not contain any references to `self`.